cophi-wue/LLpro/README.md

 * `-X somajo_tokenizer.is_pretokenized=True` skips tokenization, and assumes tokens separated by whitespace.
 * `-X somajo_tokenizer.is_presentencized=True` skips sentence splitting, and assumes sentences separated by newlines.
 * `-X somajo_tokenizer.normalize_tokens=False` does not normalize tokens.
+Incompatible with `is_pretokenized=False`.
-* `-X somajo_tokenizer.paragraph_pattern='PAT'` sets the paragraph separator pattern.
-Paragraph separators are removed, and sentences always terminate on paragraph boundaries.
+* `-X somajo_tokenizer.paragraph_separator='PAT'` sets the paragraph separator pattern.
+Input text is split into paragraph at pattern occurences, and sentences always terminate on paragraph boundaries.
+Like Python's `re.split`, if capturing parentheses are used in PAT, then the text of each group in the pattern is also returned as paragraph.
 Performed before tokenization/sentence splitting.
 * `-X somajo_tokenizer.section_pattern='PAT'` sets the sectioning paragraph pattern.
-Paragraphs fully matching the pattern are removed.
+Paragraphs fully matching the pattern are removed, except any group captured by parentheses used in PAT.
 Performed before tokenization/sentence splitting.
 * `-X coref_uhhlt.split_method='section'` performs coreference only on section-level.
 * `-X <component_name>.disable=True` disables the specific component